mini-rose/mocha/doc/writing-modules.rst

 and the compiler will do the rest.

-This option is really powerful, as it allows for a gradual change from C to Coffee, without the need to write everything at once as it's pretty much ABI compatible.
-There is one really important thing to remember, which is structs in Coffee and structs in C use different ABI rules, meaning, when passed by value, they will result in **entirely different semantics, which break compatibility**.
-The simple fix for this is implementing a jump-pad function in Coffee, which just copies the value and passes it on by reference to C code.
+This option is really powerful, as it allows for a gradual change from C to Mocha, without the need to write everything at once as it's pretty much ABI compatible.
+There is one really important thing to remember, which is structs in Mocha and structs in C use different ABI rules, meaning, when passed by value, they will result in **entirely different semantics, which break compatibility**.
+The simple fix for this is implementing a jump-pad function in Mocha, which just copies the value and passes it on by reference to C code.

 Here is an example::